Find the Best Life Insurance Brokerage for Your Client

 Working with an insurance brokerage agency may be the best way to shop multiple carriers.
 The best brokerages will work closely with the carrier to design the best solution for your client and can be the difference between purchasing a great fit that meets their goals and an inferior product with insufficient coverage.

 How do I find the best life insurance broker?

 There are several ways to find high-quality life insurance brokers.
 Start by asking your network for referrals.
-You can also connect with NAILBA , a leading insurance industry organization promoting consumer choice.
+You can connect with NAIFA, a trusted nonprofit association for insurance brokers and financial advisors.

 You can also do your research by prospecting several insurance brokerages in your area.
 We recommend looking for these qualities in a broker: